 Dialogue 4: “If I may be so bold, may I ask what the young Miss is doing?”

-You don’t have to put a lot of hard work in explaining who, what, why, and how about your characters if you know how to write dialogue in a story.
+You don’t have to put a lot of hard work into explaining who, what, why, and how about your characters if you know how to write dialogue in a story.

 Dialogues let you share information with the readers.
 You can share information related to moods, personalities, history, and any other important or even unimportant information via dialogues.
 Readers get the information unconsciously while reading and they don’t feel burdened.